big-inpe/code-gallery/README.md

 # code-gallery
-A gallery of interesting Jupyter Notebooks based on Brazil Data Cube data and technologies.
+A gallery of interesting Jupyter Notebooks based on INPE's technologies for geoespatial data access.